 If you’ve read the title of this post, you probably already have some idea of what kind of father I am.
 Well, let me enlighten you a little further.

-I had just finished getting my 6-year old to sleep on our bed because he had been throwing up, and I went downstairs to get the throw up bucket to place on the end table beside him.
-I ran into my 8-year old daughter Kamri getting out of bed, the same 8-year old that I had put to bed 45 minutes earlier!
-Ugh!!
+I had just finished getting my 6-year-old to sleep on our bed because he had been throwing up.
+I hurried downstairs to find the throw up bucket to place on the end table beside him.

-I confronted her in an aggravated tone and she, through sobs and tears, told me that she had a splinter in her foot from earlier in the day.
+I confronted her in an aggravated tone and she, through sobs and tears, told me there was a splinter in her foot from earlier in the day.
 I was frustrated and had no idea why she hadn’t done anything about it earlier.
-Not to mention the fact that it was such a tiny thing.
-I can’t imagine it hurt that bad.
+I looked at the tiny splinter and couldn’t imagine it hurt that bad.

-My daughter sat up, said a prayer while gently whimpering, and God, in that very moment, sent a lightning bolt from heaven and gave me a vision of an event that happened to me two months ago.
+My daughter finally sat herself up, said a prayer while gently whimpering, and God, in that very moment, sent a lightning bolt from heaven and gave me a vision of an event that happened to me just two short months ago.

 What did I see?

 I saw myself lying in bed in the arms of my wife, and I was sobbing.
 I had a splinter of sorts.
 I was facing unemployment and all I could do was cry.
 I had lost twenty pounds in two months and I was a broken man.
 I was inconsolable.
 I was in deep depression and to be honest I didn’t even want to live.

 Someone else looking in on that scene might have wondered, “What’s the big deal?
 Lots of people have lost jobs, just go find another one.”
 For some, it might have been such a tiny thing.

 As I heard my daughter pray, I felt God teach me through this child.
 Was the splinter a big one?
 Did it really hurt that bad?
 The answer is a resounding YES.